drunkard/ceph-readable-doc/html/_sources/rados/operations/balancer.rst.txt

 ----
 ..
 Throttling

-No adjustments will be made to the PG distribution if the cluster is degraded (e.g., because an OSD has failed and the system has not yet healed itself).
+If the cluster is degraded (that is, if an OSD has failed and the system hasn't healed itself yet), then the balancer will not make any adjustments to the PG distribution.

-When the cluster is healthy, the balancer will throttle its changes such that the percentage of PGs that are misplaced (i.e., that need to be moved) is below a threshold of (by default) 5%.
-The ``target_max_misplaced_ratio`` threshold can be adjusted with:
+When the cluster is healthy, the balancer will incrementally move a small fraction of unbalanced PGs in order to improve distribution.
+This fraction will not exceed a certain threshold that defaults to 5%.
+To adjust this ``target_max_misplaced_ratio`` threshold setting, run the following command:

    .. prompt:: bash $